EugenCoda/bookTracker/readme.md

 - Renamed the folder from express-locallibrary-tutorial to book-tracker
 - Settings for Content Security Policy (helmet)
+- Deployed app to heroku

 TODO:

-- deploy app to heroku
 - social networks
+- responsive on mobile(e.g. the book lists)
 - sorting and filtering lists

 Problematic: